iiasa/accelerator_service/README.md

 ## Services

-To set up the services, copy the required `.env.*` files from the `sample/` folder into the project root directory.
-Subsequently customize each copy as described below.
-Complete the directory paths in the `.env` file (copy of `sample/.env`).
+To set up the services, copy the required `.env*` files from the `sample_environment/` folder into the project root directory.
+Subsequently, customize each copy as described below.
+Complete the directory paths in the `.env` file (copy of `sample_environment/.env`).
 Relative paths should start with `./` to avoid being mistaken for a volume name.
 The current working directory `.` when issuing `docker compose` commands must be the root directory (containing this `README.md`).
 For development work, at a minimum run the frontend, backend, scheduler, TiTiler, and MinIO.

 ### `.env.web.be` (backend)